13 Things You’ll Regret Not Having When SHTF

 2. Hand Sanitizer

-No matter how much soap you have set aside, eventually, your stockpile will draw to an end.
-You will want to have an abundance of hand sanitizer as one of your emergency items so that your soap supply won’t diminish too quickly.
-We quickly realize that this is one of those things you’ll regret not having when SHTF.
+No matter how much soap you have set aside, eventually, your stockpile will come to an end.
+You will want an abundance of hand sanitizer as one of your emergency items, so your soap supply won’t diminish too quickly.
+We quickly realize that this is one of those things you’ll regret not having when a disaster hits.

 3. Bleach